leiurus17/medicine-inventory-system/README.md

 # medicine-inventory-system
 Simple Medicine Inventory System written in PHP7 and Skeleton CSS.
-Backend is MariaDB.
+Database is MariaDB.

 ## Links: